yuval092/robo_chess_latest/docs/04_training.md

 **Braking reward:** When the gripper is within `braking_dist` of the goal, a velocity penalty is applied.
 This discourages the arm from rushing past the goal at high speed and encourages the policy to decelerate for a stable hold.
 The braking distance and weight differ per stage (see [01_mujoco_environment.md](01_mujoco_environment.md#reward-function)).

 **Jitter penalty:** Penalises high-norm actions, discouraging oscillatory or noisy movement.
-Weight of 0.003 was retained from the v2 baseline.
+The current weight is `0.003`.

 ---